Monday, September 30, 2024

 Alternative approaches: Focusing on assignment design

 Instead of AI detection, it can be beneficial to focus on setting clear expectations around academic integrity and the design of your assignment to encourage original thinking.
 Some instructors have found success in requiring students to include direct quotations or links to their cited resources in their writing.
 Another strategy that helps to deter students from relying on generative AI to complete assignments is to focus on the process and be transparent about the learning objectives—to explain the reason students are completing the work.
 Have conversations with your students about what is an acceptable level of AI use in your classroom, and the reasons for the limits that you are placing.
-Instructors should refrain from using AI detectors on student work, and instead communicate with students about the best way to learn during their time at the University.
+Instructors should refrain from using AI detectors on student work and instead communicate with students about the best way to learn during their time at the University.

 Instead of relying on AI detectors, educators should prioritize fostering a learning environment that values academic integrity and encourages students to engage in critical thinking and creativity.
 By focusing on well-designed assignments, setting clear expectations, and maintaining open communication with students about AI use, instructors can promote a culture of excellence and create the dynamic and transformative learning experiences valued by our campus community.